iahsanujunda/jund-clothing/README.md

 ### For production

-The main difference of running this app in production mode and development mode is we don't need development dependencies when running this app, it will result in lighter package.
-To package this app without all the development dependencies and run from this package, simply run the following command
+The main difference of running this app in production mode and development mode is we don't need development dependencies when running this app for production, it will results in lighter package.
+To run this app from a package with no development dependencies, simply run the following command

     npm run build
     npm start